 When I bought my Plustek film scanner it came with SilverFast SE Plus scanning software.
-Since this version of SilverFast is priced at $119, getting it with the scanner which cost around $350 seemed like quite a good deal.
+Since this version of SilverFast is priced at $119 getting it with the scanner which cost around $350 seemed like a good deal.
 It’s clunky and the interface is hardly user friendly but it did the job, or at least it did until I scanned my most recent roll of film.
-While everything looked fine on the prescan the finished scan has a distinct purple/magenta tint.
+While everything looked fine on the pre-scan the finished scan has a distinct purple/magenta tint.

-Since VueScan offers additional adjustment parameters I’m still experimenting to see which settings produce the most ‘neutral’ rendering, but the first image below, largely on default settings, provides a good starting point for further experimentation.
-The cool, slightly washed out tones could perhaps take some adjustment at the point of scanning, but since my taste runs to a cooler look I find that this lends itself to easy adjustment in Lightroom (as in the second image below).
+Since VueScan offers additional adjustment parameters I’m still experimenting to see which settings produce the most ‘neutral’ rendering but the VueScan version on default settings, provides a good starting point for further experimentation.
+The cool, slightly washed out tones could perhaps take some adjustment at the point of scanning but since my taste runs to a cooler look I find that this lends itself to easy adjustment in Lightroom (below).
 At only $50 with lifetime updates it was an easy decision.